-A « binary » file refers to any non-text file.
-In the context of Usenet, binary typically refers to audiovisual media, including movies, TV shows, video games, software, and music.
+A “binary” file refers to any non-text file.
+In the context of Usenet, binary typically refers to audiovisual media.
 With internet service providers like AOL now hosting Usenet files, the ability for the network to transmit large amounts of data became feasible.
 This, in combination with early proliferation of home broadband networks and internet-connected home computers, kicked off Usenet’s transformation from a news and discussion aggregator to a file sharing network.

 Alt.sex and alt.binaries later became the two most popular sections of Usenet.
 By October 1993, 8 percent of all Usenet users–3.3 million people–read news from alt.sex.
-Newsgroups posted pictures ranging from Playboy-style nudes to more niche fetishes and less socially acceptable topics, including bestiality and rape play.
+Newsgroups posted pictures ranging from Playboy-style nudes to more niche fetishes and generally some pretty kinky stuff.

 New programs allowed binary files to be encoded in a Usenet-compatible way, making it more practical to distribute binary files.
 Files on Usenet often limit the amount of characters allowed in a post.
 To get around this limitation, new programs split up binary files into multiple smaller files that are later reassembled by the newsreader.
 In 2001, the yEnc file encoding was introduced, which cut data transfers down by 30 percent.
 Today’s Usenet users will no doubt recognize the encoding that’s now commonplace on binary files.

-Alt.binaries distributed a wide range of other content but was particularly known for pirated, copyrighted material like movies, TV shows, software, and music.
+Alt.binaries distributed a wide range of other content but was particularly known for binary posts, which generally consist of multimedia like larger-format audio, video and software files.
 Even though bandwidth and server space were growing rapidly, Usenet hosts struggled to keep up with the large volume of data being uploaded and downloaded from their servers.
 Thus, binary retention limits were introduced, which would remove files after they reach a certain age to make room for new files.

-Years before BitTorrent was invented, Usenet digressed from a platform for discussion to a decentralized hotbed of piracy and porn.
+Years before BitTorrent was invented, Usenet evolved from a dedicated platform for text discussion to also include decentralized forums for binary files.

 By the mid- to late-1990s, Usenet reached a turning point that many of its most fervent users agreed marked the beginning of a long decline.
 Those who remember it cite a few different reasons, but it was probably a combination of factors that led a once-burgeoning technology into relative obscurity.

-The growth in active users peaked and started to drop off, but the costs of operating the network continued to increase due to the influx large binary files, many of which were either pirated media or pornography.
+The growth in active users peaked and started to drop off, but the costs of operating the network continued to increase due to the influx large binary files.
 When internet service providers realized that their subscribers could do without Usenet, they began cutting binary retention times and eventually Usenet access altogether.
-Abandoning Usenet was a win-win for ISPs that didn’t want to be held liable for the illegal content on their servers but did want to save money.
+Abandoning Usenet was a win-win for ISPs that didn’t want to keep up with the money and resource-intensive investments that maintaining Usenet server infrastructure requires.

 Another popular theory is that Usenet simply lost out to the World Wide Web.
 For a while, they were competing standards.
 Mosaic and Netscape browsers offered laymen a far easier and graphically pleasing medium to access content on the internet.
 Usenet stubbornly stood by its text-based interface, with no such graphical user interface ever taking hold among the larger community.
 As it turns out, command lines aren’t for everyone.